AskMeAgain/Event-Meshinery/README.md

 via [Kafka Streams](https://kafka.apache.org/documentation/streams/) represents a challenge:

-**If you block a partition with a long running call, then you cannot process any other messages from this partition until the processing is unblocked.**
+**If you block a partition with a long running call, then you cannot process any other messages from this partition until the processing is unblocked.** And since a thread is pinned to multiple partitions of different topics, these partitions are also blocked.

 This means that you can only scale in Kafka Streams as far as your Kafka Cluster (Partition count) allows:
 If your Kafka Cluster has 32 Partitions per topic, you can only have a max number of 32 running threads and can only run 32 stream processor/message processing in parallel (for this topic).
 **Doing a restcall will block that partition for all other events.**

-To solve this problem, the Event-Meshinery framework removes a guarantee:
+To solve this problem, the Event-Meshinery framework removes a kafka stream guarantee:

 **Messages in a partition are not processed in order, but processed as they arrive.**